SURREAL ADVENTURES

 At first, it seems all memories have been lost, with his fall guy’s brain not being aware of what happened to him while in his coma.
 As a consequence, it took a while for him to be convinced he had been out of his earthly body for almost a year.

 Through some rather unexpected events and evidence, along with his girlfriend’s urging, he is brought to an awareness of much of what occurred.
 It takes a while for his mind to catch up with the changes made in his heart during his stay in the alternate realm.
-But after experiencing several harsh realities, he discovers what he became within while out of his body.
+But after experiencing several harsh realities, he discovers what he has become while out of his body.
 Gradually, he comes to understand the many challenges that lie ahead for him in fulfilling his future mission on Earth.

 This book is filled with adventure, romance and personal intrigue that ties together all six previous narratives of the Elysium’s Passage series.